 Question: When starting with a question, there is no need to use a formal introduction.
 The question allows you to get straight to the point and hone in on a specific offer directly related to the receiver’s issue that you intend to assist them with.

 Value Proposition: Distinguish and differentiate your core messages

 Call To Action: Command a response in a bold and confident manner.

-Theory: When drafting cold emails never underestimate the power of a question.
-Starting your email with a question captures the recipients attention immediately.
-The QVC formula is helpful towards keeping your cold email between three and five sentences which can be complex if you are not familiar with mastering the use of questions.
-Similar to the BBB format, QVC is designed to be short, sweet and to the point.
+Theory: When drafting cold emails, never underestimate the power of a question.
+Starting your email with a question captures the recipient’s attention immediately.
+The QVC formula helps keep your cold email between three and five sentences which can be complex if you are not familiar with mastering the use of questions.
+Like the BBB format, QVC is designed to be short, sweet, and to the point.
 Scrutinize your every word and go for conciseness.
 QVC is among the most effective of the cold email formats as you engage the prospect quickly.
-As such, while strong and commanding, try to strike a balance with warm, relaxed and friendly recommendations.
+While strong and commanding, try to strike a balance with warm, relaxed, and friendly recommendations.
 More relaxed, less desperation for attention.

 Subject Line: .
 It’s All About Efficiency

 Do you ever wish there was an easy way to save emails from websites?